• Skip to primary navigation

 Both belong to the nightshade family, and are packed with antioxidants like lycopene and beta-carotene.

-These compounds give the tomatoes their vibrant colors and offer many health benefits.
+These compounds give the tomatoes their bright colors and offer many health benefits.

 Plus, they have a similar juicy texture and can be used interchangeably in recipes, adding flavor and freshness.